 Our curriculum seeks a balance between breadth and depth to serve our children’s interests in using their historical knowledge.
 Therefore, our history curriculum enables our children to research evidence, draw conclusions and communicate their findings to others.
 We believe learning about history and its impact helps our children prepare for a future as citizens in a diverse multi-faith and multi-ethnic society.
 History is the story of human kind not just dry facts so we use these stories to help our children understand life in modern Britain.

 ‘Study the past if you would define the future’

 Through assemblies and class based research work, children learn about significant people in history and the impact they have had on how we live today.

 The school celebrates annual events when Great Britain remembers past events and the people involved.

 Children enter year R with an understanding that time passes and that they change as they grow.
-History in Year R is focused on learning about themselves.
+History in Year R is focused on learning about themselves and things familiar to them.
 Children learn about how things change over time, how they have changed as they have developed from a baby, to a toddler and a young child.
 They talk about the changes and start to sequence them in a chronological order.
 They develop and use phrases relating to the passing of time.
-“When I was a baby…, Before I started school…” using time words and some historical vocabulary to talk about the past.
+“When I was a baby…, before I started school…” and are using time words and some historical vocabulary to talk about the past.
+They look at different types of transport and how they are similar or different in the past compared to now.
 Annual events such as Bonfire Night and Remembrance Day are celebrated and talked about where they always appear in the year.

 We aim to teach our children that people interpret the past in different ways and that people have different views about events.
 We teach our children about cause and consequence and why a person did what they did and that some events happened for more than one reason.
 We teach History at Cove Infants to establish, embed and advance our children’s thinking so that they can aspire to learn from the past to create a better future